2i2i/whitepaper/Notes.md

 Energy and information as defined by the Sciences, as two fundamental elements of nature.

 ## min value
-Every seller has the right to define it's own minimum value for a trade
+Every seller has the right to define it's own minimum value for a trade.

 ## all markets
 This can be made a formal statement thanks to us defining **currency** as generally as possible.